Typical Sitting Day

 Other Weekly Business

-Each Thursday, after Question Period, the House Leader of the Official Opposition rises to ask the Leader of the Government in the House of Commons about government business to be considered by the House in the succeeding days or week.
-The Leader of the Government in the House of Commons then outlines what business the Government intends to bring forward.
-This practice is commonly known as the “Business Statement” or the “Thursday Statement”.
+Each Thursday, after Question Period, the House leader of the official opposition rises to ask the Leader of the Government in the House of Commons about government business to be considered in the succeeding days or week.
+The Leader of the Government in the House of Commons then outlines what business the government intends to bring forward.
 The statement is for information purposes only and is not binding on the government.
 This is also an opportunity for the government to designate allotted, or opposition days.